 A butterfly’s tongue is called a proboscis.
 The tube-like structure acts like a straw as they suck nectar and water, and curls into a spiral when not in use.

 Western monarch populations have been in a steady decline since the 1980s, with an abrupt drop of 86 percent between 2018 and 2019.
-Today’s population is less than 1 percent of historical levels—and counts from 2020 indicated a total of less than 2,000 migratory monarchs present in all of the overwintering sites in the state of California, their primary winter refuge.
-This represents a population drop of more than 99 percent of prior years.
+Counts from 2020 indicated a total of less than 2,000 migratory monarchs present in all of the overwintering sites in the state of California, their primary winter refuge.
+More than 200,000 western monarchs were counted in 2021—a substantial increase from the year before—though they remain vulnerable.
 Since numbers fluctuate naturally from year to year, one more severe loss in any year could render the population unrecoverable.

 Along with habitat loss, pesticides, and a changing climate that disrupts migratory patterns, disease has emerged as a serious threat to monarchs.
 The devastating parasite Ophryocystis elektroscirrha, or OE, which is deposited on milkweed plants when infected adults land on them to lay eggs, is of particular concern.
 Drastic outcomes can include deformity or even death of the adult animal, but many infected adults will survive and continue to spread the parasite.